Hersheys310/Failure-Detection-Using-Statistical-Parameters-of-Electroluminescence-/README.md

 This is a private repo to share the code and necessary material to understand the project.
 The repo has the following structure:

-Code: Contains the python code used for classifying solar cell cracks and finger failures through three supervised ML methods.
+ML paper code: Contains the python code used for classifying solar cell cracks and finger failures through three supervised ML methods.

 Manuscript: Contains the published paper

-Dataset: Contains a subset of images of each class (failure and healthy cells) used for analysis.
+Dataset (crackccells, fingerfailurecells, crackcmask, fingerfailuremask): Contains a subset of images and their respective binary mask of each failure class used for analysis.

 Results: Contains the image file of all the results used in the paper.